PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // Naive multiplication is bad - it overestimates a lot.
 Pls do the correct way by calculating time to solve

+= Challenges solved by AI per category and difficulty